 The other major issue to be addressed is the future of the Mobile Library.
 Due to the expansive nature of the LGA there is a need to retain a Mobile Library service; however the delivery model may need to be adapted, with an increased focus on meeting special needs in the community.
 These include services for the aged, persons with a disability, residents of aged care and retirement homes as well as residents in remote areas in the LGA.
-The Mobile Library is scheduled for replacement in 2023.
-At that time Council will investigate options for either refurbishing the existing truck in order to extend its useful life, or replacing it with two smaller fixed cabin vehicles to facilitate delivery to special needs, aged and remote customers.
+The Mobile Library trailer was refurbished in 2023, extending its useful life for approximately 8 years.
+Closer to that time, Council will investigate options for replacing the existing large vehicle with two smaller fixed cabin vehicles to facilitate delivery to special needs, aged and remote customers.